Best Restaurants in Queretaro (Outside of Centro)

 | | | |

-Puebla is known as one of the gastronomic regions in Mexico, and recognized under the UNESCO catagory of Intangible Heritage.
+Puebla is known as one of the gastronomic regions in Mexico, and is recognized under the UNESCO category of Intangible Heritage.
 The people of Puebla have been practicing their traditions for thousands of years, well before the Spanish arrived and even before the tribes of the continent were recording their history.
-Traditions of planting, rotating crops,…
+Traditions of planting, rotating…

 How to Make a Michelada – Tom’s Way